pedrorhamon/pedrorhamon/README.md

 ### Hi there 👋
 ### I'm Pedro Rhamon
-- Live in 🇧🇷, northeast 🌞
+- Live in Brazil, northeast 🌞 🇧🇷
 - I have been working dataprev intern as backend dev 💻 🖱️
 - I have learned more about Java spring boot and many others etc. Html, js, css ❤️